nemanjapetrovic/dev-env-setup/Putty.md

 ## Setting up Putty session

-- Run VirtualBox machine and log in to machine username/password: vagrant/vagrant
+- Run VirtualBox machine and log in to linux machine username/password: vagrant/vagrant
 - Run command ```ifconfig```
 - Under eth0 you will see an IP address, copy it, example: "192.168.56.101"
 - Open Putty and insert into Saved sessions new {SESSION_NAME}